-On January 25, 2021, the Company received a Notice of Civil Claim from Mr. Mark Ireton and Ireton Consulting Inc., which was filed in the Supreme Court of British Columbia, on January 22, 2021.
-The Company replied and filed a Response to Civil Claim with the Supreme Court of British Columbia on February 23, 2021.
+On January 25, 2021, the Company received a Notice of Civil Claim (the "Notice") from Mr. Mark Ireton and Ireton Consulting Inc. (the "Plaintiffs"), which was filed in the Supreme Court of British Columbia, on January 22, 2021.
+The Plaintiffs seek damage related to breach of Consulting Agreement dated February 1, 2017 and Option Agreements entered into in 2018.
+The Company filed a response to the Notice with the Supreme Court of British Columbia on February 23, 2021.
+The Company determined that the claim is not probable and as a result, no provision was recorded in the consolidated financial statements as at January 31, 2022.